outrightmental/sc2.outright.io/content/_index.md

 We look forward to hearing your feedback and suggestions.

-Be excellent to each other, and party on dudes!
+*Be excellent to each other, and party on!*